NicoleBIA/Superstore-BI-Analytics/About_Nicole/Getting_to_Know_Nicole.md

 - Strategic Project Management Fundamentals

 Strengthening these applied technical skills is a foundation of formal academic study.
-I hold a Bachelor of Arts in Communication (2013), a Master of Science in Management with a specialization in International Business (2016), and completed five years of doctoral-level study in Industrial-Organizational Psychology (2017–2022), with focus on strategic decision-making, organizational behavior, and applied human insight.
+I hold a Bachelor of Arts in Communication, a Master of Science in Management with a specialization in International Business, and I completed five years of doctoral-level study in Industrial-Organizational Psychology, with focus on strategic decision-making, international business, organizational behavior, and applied human insight.